PrediktorAS/RDSdsl/README.md

 |<MySite>=A2.KA1|2021-01-31 10:00:00|True|25.0|

 ## License
-The code in this repository is copyrighted to [Prediktor AS](http://prediktor.com), and is licensed under the Apache 2.0. \
+The code in this repository is copyrighted to [Prediktor AS](http://prediktor.com), and is licensed under the Apache 2.0 license. \
 Exceptions apply to some of the test data (see document headers for license information).

 Author: